jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 #### How to create issue about *Implementation*

-*Implementation* is written when tracking progress(work progress and goals) towards implementing this project or repository.
+*Implementation* is written when tracking progress(progress of task and goals) towards implementing this project or repository.

 *Implementation* can be written in the following way:

 1) Please fill in the title in the form of [Kind of implement] content about implement.
 Example :

    - [REPOSITORY] Add issue template

 2) Please add the type of implementation to the label.
 3) Please describe what you are trying to solve with your implementation.
 4) Write about implementation goals.